EU-US AND SWISS-US PRIVACY SHIELD POLICY AND INFORMATION

 - from its own employees in the normal course of business.

-As set forth below, NetBrain’s practices regarding the collection, storage, use, transfer and other processing of Personal Data comply, as appropriate, with the Safe Harbor principles of notice, choice, onward transfer, access, security, data integrity, and enforcement and oversight.
+As set forth below, NetBrain’s practices regarding the collection, storage, use, transfer and other processing of Personal Data comply with the Privacy Shield Principles of notice, choice, onward transfer, access, security, data integrity, and enforcement and oversight.

 NetBrain offers Consumers the opportunity to choose or opt out of disclosure of their Personal Data to certain third parties or use their Personal Data for a purpose that is incompatible with the purpose for which the information was originally collected or subsequently authorized by the individual.
 Consumers may contact NetBrain as indicated below regarding the company’s use or disclosure of their Personal Data.